 Smug Snake: Dakota Fred, without question.
 He shows nothing but contempt for the Hoffmans in both seasons, and when he takes over the Porcupine Creek operation in the second season he doesn't show much compassion for his own crew either.

 Spin-Off: Spawned the series Bering Sea Gold, which seems to be Gold Rush meets Deadliest Catch.
-Then there's the new series, Jungle Gold, which seems to be a season-long version of the Hoffman crew's attempt to research gold mining in South America.
-Jungle Gold features a totally unrelated group from Utah mining in Ghana in western Africa.
+Interseason specials Gold Rush: The Jungle and Gold Rush: South America featured the Hoffman crew's exploits prospecting in South America.
+Jungle Gold featured a totally unrelated group from Utah mining in Ghana in western Africa.
 Bamazon features yet another unrelated group from Alabama, prospecting in Brazil's Amazon Basin.

 Team Pet: The Hoffmans have an Australian shepherd named Blue that's often seen wandering around the mining site at least once an episode.
 Even became part of the opening sequence in the 2nd season.